Tnemlec/WAA-Assignement/2-Assignment/readme.md

 ---

+## How to test ? 😱

+You can try this app here 👉 https://tnemlec-waa-2.herokuapp.com/

 ## How to run ? 🤔

 If you want to try this assignment yourself you must first create a mongodb database and get the connection string. 👨‍💻